sujith1976/Projview-Application/README.md

-# DevMarket - Web Development Projects Marketplace
+# CodeCraft - Web Development Projects Marketplace

-DevMarket is a modern platform for selling and showcasing web development projects with demonstration videos.
+CodeCraft is a modern platform for selling and showcasing web development projects with demonstration videos.
 This platform allows developers to sell their ready-to-deploy web solutions to clients who need quick and reliable web development projects.

-## About DevMarket
+## About CodeCraft

 My Web Projects, Built to Impress
 Explore the web development projects I've crafted with care and expertise.